Frost-Lee/thermal_monitoring/README.md

 - The body temperature estimation is the maximum temperature within the face bounding box, thus it could be affected by high temperature object in the background.
 - The system needs to accumulate some frames for repository rate estimation.
 If the tracking for the face got lost, the accumulation start from beginning.
+- As far as we have observed, the temperature estimation converge to the environment temperature as the distance to the camera grows.
+Thus for testing the body temperature, one should stay close to the camera.